Towards End-to-End Open Conversational Machine Reading: Experiments

-Our training and evaluation is based on the OR-ShARC dataset \citep{gao2021open}.
-Original dataset ShARC \citep{saeidi-etal-2018-interpretation} contains 948 dialogues trees which is then flattened into 32,436 examples with entries composed of rule documents, dialogue history, and decision.
-Derived from ShARC, OR-ShARC modifies the \textit{initial question} to be independent of gold rule texts.
+\paragraph{Datasets.} Our training and evaluation is based on the OR-ShARC dataset \citep{gao2021open}.
+Original dataset ShARC \citep{saeidi-etal-2018-interpretation} contains 948 dialogues trees which is then flattened into 32,436 examples with entries composed of rule documents, user setups, dialogue history, evidence, and decision.
+Derived from ShARC, OR-ShARC modifies the \textit{initial question} to be self-contained and to be independent of gold rule texts.
 Then the gold rule texts are removed to form the knowledge base $B$ of 651 rules.
 The train and dev set of ShARC are further split into train, dev, and test set, with sizes 17,936, 1,105, and 2,373, respectively.

 The dev and test set each satisfies that around 50\% of examples ask questions based on the rule texts used in training (seen) and the remaining asks questions based on the unseen rule texts in training.
 This feature of the datasets aims to mimic more realistic scenario where user may asks questions on information that the machine has encountered or has never encountered \citep{gao2021open}.